sgnofx/coding_challenge1/README.md

 After this we will be redirected to client page with username displayed

 STEPS FOR RUNNING THE SERVER:
-1.install required libraries, there is requirement.txt file which can be used to install required libraries by command "pip install -r requirements.txt"
+1. install required libraries, there is requirement.txt file which can be used to install required libraries by command "pip install -r requirements.txt"
+2. run command "django migrate" (this will install the databse required for login)
+3. run command "django makemigrations"
-2.after successfull installation run the server by command : python manage.py runserver 3.then go the specified URL (mostly http://127.0.0.1:8000/) 4.then click on login
+4. after successfull installation run the server by command (make sure you are in the directory where manage.py is stored before running this command) : python manage.py runserver
+5. then go the specified URL (mostly http://127.0.0.1:8000/)
+6. then click on login
-5.enter credentials as (username: yash, password: abcd) on login page
+7. nter credentials as (username: yash, password: abcd) on login page
+8. if the error for invalid username comes inspite of doing migrations then do following:
+  1. run command python manage.py createsuperuser
+  2. it will ask for username and password
+  3. enter username and password as mentioned above
+  4. then try login in

 Some screenshots of the flow and code